-Security Council 2
+Historic Security Council

 Claire Yin (SAS Pudong)

-My name is Claire Yin and I am honored to serve as the President of the Security Council for the second time.
-I am currently a junior at Shanghai American School Pudong.
-SHASMUN was where I began my MUN journey.
-SHASMUN III was my first conference and I served as a page.
-Since SHASMUN III, I have delegated and chaired in 16 conferences.
-Through my 16 conferences across the world, I have been able to gain new experiences in chairing.
-As a Student Officer at SHASMUN VIII, I hope to use my experience to support delegates in finding solutions to real world problems.
-I look forward to constructive debate and unique solutions in the Security Council at SHASMUN.
+My name is Claire Yin and I am honored to serve as the President of the Historical Security Council.
+I am currently a senior at Shanghai American School Pudong.
+SHASMUN IV was where I began my MUN journey and SHASMUN IX will be my last SHASMUN.
+Through my 17 conferences across the world, I have witnessed new generations of delegates.
+As a Student Officer at my last SHASMUN, I hope to impart my MUN wisdom onto the future generations.

-Jonathan Wu (SAS Pudong)
+Bradley Xu (SAS Pudong)

 Hello everyone!
 My name is Bradley Xu, and I am absolutely honored to be your Deputy Chair for Historical Security Council this year.
 Currently, I am a Senior at Shanghai American School Pudong, my fourth year here.
 I distinctly remember first attending SHASMUN V as a visiting delegate from my old school and being blown away at the caliber of the conference.
 Since then, I have had the pleasure of traveling all around China to attend MUN conferences and hone down on my skills.
 As my 7th conference, I wish to support delegates with my experience and skills, as well as upholding the high quality of debate that have taken place in past conferences.
 This year’s Historical Security Council is the most unique that I have attended, and I look forwards to the amazing ideas and constructive discussion that delegates will bring.
 Good luck and see you soon!

 Greetings esteemed directors, fellow student officers, and distinguished delegates,